Gamemode4Dev/GM4_Datapacks/CONTRIBUTING.md

 - `MODULE_NAME` should be replaced with a display name for the module as this is visible to players such as `Bat Grenades` or `Enderman Support Class`.
 This should match the name on the website if the module already exists.

 ### Folders
 Within the `data` folder there are two folders for the different namespaces this module will use.
 If the module is an extension, you will need an additional module for the base module.
-Because we merge modules with a copy of the base clock certain folders and files should not be included once the module is submitted but are included in the template so you can test your module.
+Because we merge modules with a copy of the base clock certain folders and files are not included in the template.
 #### /gm4/
 This folder contains two function tags that are called by the Gamemode 4 clocking system.
 Small changes need to be made (see placeholder values above).
 If the module does not contain advancements then the folder `gm4/advancements` should be deleted.
 Otherwise the advancement details should be updated.
 The `root.json` file should not be deleted or changed.